R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

     ```bash
     gradlew.bat :client:shadowJar
     ```
-    3. Run the client using the signing key from the host's attestation report
+    3. Run the client using the code signer from the host's attestation report
     ```bash
     java -jar client/build/libs/client.jar "S:4924CA3A9C8241A3C0AA1A24A407AA86401D2B79FA9FF84932DA798A942166D4 PROD:1 SEC:INSECURE" reverse-me
     ```

 ## Next steps

 Now you know how to build and run the hello world sample, see how it is implemented in [Writing hello world](writing-hello-world.md).

+You can also learn more about enclaves [here](enclaves.md.).

 ## Got this far?
 Join the community